Deep vein thrombosis of the lower extremities Causes, symptoms, diagnosis and treatment of deep vein thrombosis

 Andrew, 40 years, Krasnogorsk.

-Maxim from Moscow is interested in: how to understand that there are blood clots in the veins?
+How to understand that there are blood clots in the veins?

 - Cyanosis of the skin.